425-296-6271 ext. 101 lisa@lisaellislaw.com

 Special Needs Trusts

 Special Needs Trusts can be established to improve the quality of life for individuals without disqualifying them from receiving public benefits.
-Establishing a Special Needs Trust can provide peace of mind by ensuring that a loved one with disabilities has access to additional resources without jeopardizing their eligibility for crucial public benefits.
-These trusts are designed to help people with disabilities pay for items and services that Social Security Income (SSI) and Medicaid do not cover.
+These trusts are designed to help people with disabilities pay for items and services that government benefits do not cover.
+There are two types of Special Needs Trusts that can be set up:

 Both First-Party and Third-Party Special Needs Trusts can be established as pooled trusts, which are managed by a non-profit organization.
 Pooled trusts allow assets from multiple beneficiaries to be combined for investment purposes while maintaining separate accounts for each individual.